ZomoXYZ/MCLang/readme.md

 [JDK](https://openjdk.java.net/install/) and [Maven](https://maven.apache.org/install.html) are required

-Running the `build.sh` file will both compile and install MCCommands into your local repository
+Running the `build.sh` file will both compile and install MCLang into your local repository

 ## Using